-- (1) The amounts in column (c) represent the cash payment under the Company's annual cash incentive plan ("ACIP") that would have been made if the threshold performance for 2022 was met, including a personal performance factor of 0.5; the amounts in column (d) represent the cash payment under ACIP that would have been made if the target performance for 2022 was met; and the amounts in column (e) represent the maximum cash payment under ACIP, the lesser of three times target or \$5 million.
-For Mr. Vestjens, the maximum cash payment under ACIP is two times target because the company financial factor is capped at 2.0 and because a personal performance factor is not utilized for him. - (2) The Compensation Committee granted the performance stock unit awards (PSUs) at its February 22, 2022 meeting.
-The PSUs granted in 2022 will be measured on the performance period from February 22, 2022 (the grant date) to December 31, 2024, in the case of the TSR-based PSUs, and January 1, 2022 to December 31, 2024, in the case of the free cash flow-based PSUs.
-Any payout will be made in shares of Belden stock in 2025.
+- (1) The amounts in column (c) represent the cash payment under the Company's annual cash incentive plan ("ACIP") that would have been made if the threshold performance for 2023 was met, including a personal performance factor of 0.5; the amounts in column (d) represent the cash payment under ACIP that would have been made if the target performance for 2023 was met; and the amounts in column (e) represent the maximum cash payment under ACIP, the lesser of three times target or \$5 million.
+For Dr. Chand, the maximum cash payment under ACIP is two times target because the company financial factor is capped at 2.0 and because a personal performance factor is not utilized for him.
+For Dr. Chand and Mr. Lieser, Threshold, Target, and Maximum amounts are pro-rated to account for their promotions to their current positions in February 2023. - (2) The Compensation Committee granted performance stock unit awards (PSUs) at its March 7, 2023 meeting.
+The PSUs granted in 2023 will be measured on the performance period from March 7, 2023 (the grant date) to December 31, 2025, in the case of the TSRbased PSUs, and January 1, 2023 to December 31, 2025, in the case of the free cash flow-based PSUs.
+Any payout arising from the 2023 PSUs will be made in shares of Belden stock in 2026.
 The conversion factor from PSUs to shares is based on the Company's total stockholder return over the performance period measured relative to the S&P 1500 Industrials Index (the "Index"), weighted 50%, and the company's consolidated free cash flow over the performance period, weighted 50%.
-Taking into account the Stretch Achievement Share Award, PSU awards granted into 2022 may convert into Belden shares at up to a 4:1 ratio. - (3) The amounts in column (i) are the number of RSUs granted to each of the named executive officers in 2022.
-These awards cliff vest following the third anniversary of the grant date. - (4) The amounts in column (j) are the number of SARs granted to each of the named executive officers in 2022.
-These awards vest in equal amounts over three years on the first, second and third anniversaries of the grant date and expire on the tenth anniversary of the grant date. - (5) The exercise price for awarded SARs was the closing price of the Belden shares on the grant date.
+Additionally, following the promotion of Dr. Chand, Mr. Lieser and Ms. Tate, the Committee granted additional 2022 PSUs on March 7, 2023, to each of them in an effort to put them in the same situation they would have been in had they been in their current position when the Stretch Achievement Share Awards were originally issued in 2022.
+The 2022 PSU's will be measured on the performance period from February 22, 2022 through December 31, 2024 in the case of the TSR -based PSUs and January 1, 2022 - December 31, 2024, in the case of free cash flowbased PSUs.
+The 2022 PSUs, including those granted in March 2023, are eligible to be enhanced by the Company's Stretch Achievement Share Award Program in the event the Company achieves at least \$7.50 in EPS prior to the end of 2025.
+For the purposes of Column (h), the 2022 PSUs are deemed to have achieved the maximum possible enhancement under the Stretch Achievement Share Award program. - (3) The amounts in column (i) are the number of RSUs granted to each of the named executive officers in 2023.
+These awards cliff vest following the third anniversary of the grant date. - The amounts in column (j) are the number of SARs granted to each of the named executive officers in 2023.
+These awards vest in equal amounts over three years on the first, second and third anniversaries of the grant date and expire on the tenth anniversary of the - (5) The exercise price for awarded SARs was the closing price of the Belden shares on the grant date.